Skip to main content

 4. MITIGATIONS

-Locate control system networks and remote devices behind firewalls and isolating them from business networks.
+• Place control system networks and remote devices behind firewalls and isolate them from the business network.

 CISA reminds organizations to perform proper impact analysis and risk assessment prior to deploying defensive measures.